Purdue Varsity Glee Club: Excellence

 The Glee Club's primary tradition is excellence in academics and character.
 The Purdue Varsity Glee Club boasts a long history of producing courteous and respectful gentlemen.

 The Purdusirs and Purdusires

 The Purdusirs is a leadership group composed of juniors and seniors.
 Each "sir" leads a committee.
 Such committees change frequently, but usually include Advancement, Public Relations, Properties, Rehearsal Room Lounge & Transportation, Scholarship, Recruitment, Merchandise, Social Media, and Performance Preparation.
 Additionally, a manager and assistant manager oversee the entire glee club.
 Each sir is distinguishable by gold and black ribbons worn across the chest of their full dress.

 The Purdusires is a parallel organization composed of administration, faculty, and staff members.
 Each "sire" is individually assigned to a committee and acts as an advisor to their respective committee.

 Mingling

 Members of the Glee Club spend a short time mingling with audience members after performances.
-This allows the singers to show their appreciation as well as to connect with interested individuals.
+This allows the singers to show their appreciation as well as to connect with interested individuals, as well as hear one final song before saying goodnight.